idsquid/mapquill/README.md

 • [Leaflet Maps][leaflet] • [Leaflet Clusterer][clusterer] • [Open Street Maps][osm] • [Vue][vue] •

 This application explores the concept of preserving landmarks online.
 It uses maps, which are a tricky medium.
 And the internet, which until very recently was a mess.
 Ha.
-It's made possible by React, which changed everything.
+It's made possible by [Reactivity](https://v2.vuejs.org/v2/guide/reactivity.html?redirect=true), which changed everything.

 ## Demo